Belarus ‘hit man’ to stand trial over high-profile killings of opposition leaders

 Yury Garavsky: Belarus ‘hit man’ to stand trial in Switzerland over high-profile killings

-Garavsky confessed of his role in 1999 killings of three of president Alexander Lukashenko’s political opponents
+Garavsky confessed to his role in 1999 killings of three of president Alexander Lukashenko’s political opponents

 A Belarusian “hit man” who served with the country’s special forces and is accused of the forced disappearance of three high-profile opposition figures will finally stand trial in Switzerland – 24 years after the three vanished.